Doctoral Training and HDR

 Human Movement Sciences – ED 463

-It brings together, on an interregional level, research teams with complementary disciplinary expertise.
+It brings together, on an interregional level, research teams that complement one another across disciplines.
 The thematic overlap and geographic reach ensure that the SMH Doctoral School holds a strong position on the national scene.

 Management Team